- Compaq Fortran Compiler

 Cannot Debug or View Traceback for IA-32 Programs Built Without -fp

-Compilation using -fp specifies that the IA-32 EBP register be used as a frame pointer rather than a general purpose register.
-Debuggers and traceback handlers may not be able to properly unwind through a stack that contains a call to a function that is compiled without -fp in effect.
-If you compile with -g or -O0, -fp is implicitly enabled, but not if you specify a higher optimization level explicitly (such as -O2).
-If you intend to use the debugger or traceback on an application, and are using some level of optimization higher than -O0, you should also specify -fp to ensure that the debugger and traceback handler can use frame pointers.
+specifies that the IA-32 EBP register be used as a frame pointer rather than a general purpose register.
+Debuggers and traceback handlers may not be able to properly unwind through a stack that contains a call to a function that is compiled without -fp

-GNU* Assembler May Not Recognize -xP Generated Code
+GNU* Assembler May Not Recognize -xP

-Older versions of the GNU Assembler may not be able to process assembly code generated by compiling with the -[a]xP option.
-Use binutils version 2.14.90.0.4.1 or later, or FSFbinutils 2.15 or later if this is an issue for you.
+Older versions of the GNU Assembler may not be able to process assembly code generated by compiling with the -[a]xP

 Stack Usage Increases Compared to Version 7.x

-!DEC$ ATTRIBUTES ALIGN Not Supported for ALLOCATABLE/POINTER Variables
+Not Supported for ALLOCATABLE/POINTER

 The !DEC$ ATTRIBUTES ALIGN directive is currently ignored for variables with the ALLOCATABLE or POINTER attributes.